 Let your Specialist know if you might need a tutor.
-Through a cooperative program between DSP/TRIO and the Student Learning Center (SLC), some DSP/TRIO students can be teamed with well-trained SLC tutors.
+Through a cooperative program between DSP/TRIO and the Student Learning Center (SLC), some DSP/TRIO students may be teamed with well-trained SLC tutors.

 The SLC offers credit-bearing classes linked to lecture courses, as well as tutoring, study groups, problem sessions, exam reviews, and mini-lectures—all designed to improve students' mastery of course material.

 Individual consultations are also available on assistance with: major selection, college requirements, and coursework to prepare for graduate school; test anxiety reduction; and reading efficiency.

 Maire will hold drop-in hours at DSP from 10 a.m. to noon and 1 to 4 p.m. on Mondays; check our calendar for last-minute changes.
 She can assist you with your courses, schedule, academic progress, and other requirements.

 Enroll in this 2-unit P/NP course, which is designed to help students with learning disabilities or Attention-Deficit/Hyperactivity Disorder succeed at Cal.
 The course combines disability information with academic success tips and solid peer support.
 Sign up through TeleBEARS or contact Connie Chiba, (510) 642-0518.
 For Spring 2014: CC# 23650 for Education 98 (freshmen), and CC# 23908 for Education 198 (transfers).

 Disability Studies provides leadership and training for students, faculty, staff, and community members.

 Freshman and Sophomore Seminars allow you to explore mutual interests with a faculty member.
 Become an active member of the UC Berkeley intellectual community.